arthurdouillard/hugo-website/content/post/selective-search.md

 ![Selective search in action](/figures/selective_search2.png)

-However SVMs are quite slow to train with huge amount of data.
-I will publish another article on Fast-RCNN, a model that use Convolutional Neural Networks on top of the Selective Search to do object recognition.
+However SVMs are slow to train with large amount of data.
+I will publish another [article](/posts/faster-rcnn) on Fast-RCNN, a model that use Convolutional Neural Networks on top of the Selective Search to do object recognition.